Riky5/Riky5/README.md

 ### Hello world 🌍! 👋 I'm Riky 👩🏾‍💻

-Recently completed a 16 week bootcamp at Makers Academy. 🎉
+Completed a 16 week bootcamp at Makers Academy. 🎉 Living the Junior Solution Engineer life 👩🏾‍💻 ✨
-I'm looking for a new challenge as Junior Software Developer. 😊

 -----
 📫 How to reach me: